EllyPirelly/learnings-wes-bos-JSbeginner/module-09-loops/README.md

 ```
 function findByProp(prop, propWeAreLookingFor) {
   return function fullStudent(studentele) {
     return studentele[prop] === propWeAreLookingFor;
   }
 }

 const student2 = students.find(findByProp('id', '565a'));
 const student3 = students.find(findByProp('first_name', 'Micki'));
 console.log(student2); // {id: "565a", first_name: "Bendicty", last_name: "Woodage"}
 console.log(student3); // {id: "3a16", first_name: "Micki", last_name: "Mattes"}
 ```

 - more flexible, because what happpens if a `student` you want to run `find()` on has 15 properties on them?
 - `function findByProp()`
-  - takes in a property (or key) we are looking for and an actual key we are looking for
+  - takes in a prop and the propWeAreLookingFor
   - looks into an object for whatever property you specified is equal to whatever value you have specified
   - `[]` and not `.` notation, because the property that we are looking for is being passed in as a variable, as an argument to that function
 - advanced topic

 ## Reduce

+![mod 0904](./img/map-filter-reduce.png)

+- `map()`
+  - takes in data, optimize it and returns the new formatted data
-- `map()` take in items and return a transformed item
+  - takes in items and returns a transformed item
+  - takes in raw materials and map it through a 'cook function', returns the cooked, transformed materials
+- `filter()`
-- `filter()` take in items and return a subset of those items
+  - takes in items and returns a subset of those items
+  - takes in cooked materials and returns a subset of the original array
 - `reduce()`
   - takes in an array of data, just like `map()`, `filter()`
-  - loops over every single item
+  - loops over every single item in that array
-  - will return to you a result or a single value
+  - returns to you a result or a single value

-![mod 0904](./img/map-filter-reduce.png)

-- `map()` takes in raw materials and map it through a 'cook function', returns the cooked, transformed materials
-- `filter()` takes in cooked materials and returns the veggie options, a subset of the original array
-- `reduce()` takes in the cooked materials and returns a compiled smaller version of it
+  - takes in the cooked materials and returns a smaller, compiled (reduced!) version of it

-- `reduce()`
-  - accumulator: the thing that has been handed to you from the last instance of the loop
-  - currentValue: the current thing in it

 **adding up numbers, messy version**